jorenheit/brainfix/README.md

 ## Language
 ### Functions
 A BrainFix program consists of a series of functions (one of which is called `main()`).
-Apart from global variable declarations, `const` declarations and file inclusion (more on those later), no other syntax is allowed at global scope.
+Apart from global variable declarations, `const` declarations, user-defined types (structs) and file inclusion (more on those later), no other syntax is allowed at global scope.
 In other words: BF code is only generated in function-bodies.

 A function without a return-value is defined like we saw in the Hello World example and may take any number of parameters.
 For example: